Pull Requests

 - Ensure your fork has the latest upstream

-branch changes (if you don't have a fork of the Monty repository or aren't sure, see the development Getting Started guide):git checkout main git pull --rebase upstream main
+mainbranch changes (if you don't have a fork of the Monty repository or aren't sure, see the development Getting Started guide):git checkout main git pull --rebase upstream main - Create a new branch on your fork to work on the issue:

-- Implement your changes.
+git checkout -b <my_branch_name> - Implement your changes.
 Keep in mind any tests or benchmarks that you may need to add or update.

 - If you've added/deleted/modified code, test your changes locally via:

-pytest
+pytest - Run

-- Push your changes to your branch on your fork:
+ruff checkto make sure your code adheres to our linting rules. - Push your changes to your branch on your fork:

 - Respond to and address any comments on your Pull Request.
 See Pull Request Flow for what to expect.